danintel/sawtooth-faq/sawtooth.rst

 * Simple Wallet, https://github.com/askmish/sawtooth-simplewallet
 * Cookie Jar, https://github.com/danintel/sawtooth-cookiejar
-* Cryptomoji,  https://github.com/hyperledger/education-cryptomoji A self-pacsed course using a Cryptokitties clone written in Sawtooth
+* Cryptomoji,  https://github.com/hyperledger/education-cryptomoji A self-paced course using a Cryptokitties clone written in Sawtooth
 * Simple Supply Chain, https://github.com/hyperledger/education-sawtooth-simple-supply  This will be the example in a future edX.org course on Sawtooth app development

 What is Sawtooth *global state agreement*?